HazelMoon/PsychOnline-MegaPack/README.md

 If you have a mod or mods you want added create a Pull Request and I will have a look and might accept.

 ## Installation
 Click on the green button that says code then click download zip.
 Extract the zip file and open the folder.
-Next drag PsychOnline-ModPack into your mods folder and enjoy.
+Next Open  PsychOnline-ModPack and drag the mods into your mods folder and enjoy.

 ## Credits

-### Original Mods
+### Preset Mods from SMB

 * [Darnell Fake Leak](https://gamebanana.com/mods/387743) by EvilVaye, westy_yeehaw, fabrDX, mollyTov, HejjoDude, Mark_Zer0, dif and RojÃ³.